simonneutert/clojurescript-web-app-demo/README.md

 - clojure(-script) isn't witchcraft and has some really nice docs/api/reference
 - almost no dependencies needed 🤯
 - one language to rule them all

+## Development (with VSCode and Calva)

+- start a REPL `deps.edn + ClojureScript build for Browser`
+- a Browser will open, then
+- evaluate `core.cljs` line by line
+- evaluate requirements in `events.cljs` and inspect the events in state